Requirements & Deadlines

-The process of applying to Saint Mary's as an international student is not much different from any other applicant.
-Everyone must fill out the Common Application and submit exam results, transcripts and a letter of recommendation.
-The specific materials we need to evaluate your application are listed below.
+The process of applying to Saint Mary's as an International Student is not much different from any other applicant.
+Everyone must fill out the Common Application, submit exam results, transcripts and a letter of recommendation.
+Please see below for specific materials we need in order to evaluate you application:

 Required Application Materials

 - Common Application and $60 USD application fee

 - Official copies of any examination results (IB, IGCSE, A-Levels, etc).
 Please note that SAT and ACT exams are not required for International students

 - Official secondary school or college transcripts, mark sheets or other academic records, with English translation

 - One academic letter of recommendation

 - Official TOEFL, IELTS, MELAB, PTE, EIKEN, or ELS Level 112 (Passing scores: TOEFL 213CBT/550PBT/79iBT (Each Subscore of iBT must be 19 or above), IELTS 6.5, Michigan Test 77%, PTE 53, EIKEN Grade Pre-1, and ELS Level 112 with 2.75GPA).
 Tests must have been taken within the last two years.
 Learn more about the English proficiency exam results

 - Certification of Finances Form.
 Please remember to provide an original bank statement or a stamp letter from your bank official.
 This document should be submitted along with the admissions application to expedite I-20 student visa turnaround.
 Please note that we will enclose the I-20 student visa in the acceptace packet if the Certificate of Finance is submitted with the admissions application.

 - Students transferring from universities in other nations must furnish professional course by course credit evaluation of their educational credentials.